 The shed skin you find provides clues not only to a slithering garden friend’s identity, but also to what has drawn it to your property.
 Is it a gopher snake after your gophers?
 A rat snake looking for rats?
 A green snake stalking your grasshoppers?

-How to ID a Shed
+How to Identify a Shed

 To accurately identify a shed, you’ll need more than a simple guide to snakes.
 Check out a thorough field guide to local snakes, such as Snakes of North America: Eastern and Central Regions, by Alan Tennant and R.D.
 Bartlett.
 Color photos show the patterns and help you narrow down the possibilities, but you’ll want to take a much closer look at the drawings and descriptions of scales and compare them to your found shed skin.
 It might remind you of a kid’s puzzle book with those “what’s different in this picture” scenes, with miniscule differences that are easily overlooked.